danforthcenter/plantcv/docs/photosynthesis_analyze_yii.md

 ## Analyze the efficiency of Photosystem II

 Extract estimates of the efficiency (YII) of Photosystem II (PSII).
-Calculates Fv/Fm, Fv'/Fm', and Fq'/Fm' data from a masked region.
+The photosynthesis subpackage is dependent on a PSII_Data instance file structure as created by photosynthesis.read_* files.

-**plantcv.photosynthesis.analyze_yii**(*ps, mask, measurement, bins=256, label="default"*)
+**plantcv.photosynthesis.analyze_yii**(*ps_da, mask, bins=256, measurement_labels=None, label="default"*)

-**returns** Fluorescence induction curve figure, YII histogram, and YII image
+**returns** YII histogram, and YII image

 - **Parameters:**
-    - ps - photosynthesis [Xarray](http://xarray.pydata.org/en/stable/#) DataArray that contains image frames from a saturating light pulse chlorophyll fluorescence response measurement protocol for either light- and/or dark-adapted plants.
+    - ps_da - photosynthesis xarray DataArray
-    - mask - binary mask of selected contours
+    - mask - binary mask of plant
-    - measurement - choose which measurement protocol to analyze: "Fv/Fm", "Fv'/Fm'", or "Fq'/Fm'"
     - bins - number of grayscale bins (0-256 for 8-bit images and 0 to 65,536), if you would like to bin data, you would alter this number (default bins=256)
+    - measurement_labels - labels for each measurement, modifies the default variable names of observations. must have same length as number of measurements in ps_da
-    - label - Optional label parameter, modifies the variable name of observations recorded. (default `label="default"`)
+    - label - Optional label parameter, modifies the entity name of observations recorded. (default `label="default"`)
 - **Context:**
     - Used to extract Fv/Fm, Fv'/Fm' or Fq'/Fm' per identified plant pixel.
-    - Generates a fluorescence induction curve for F and/or F'
     - Generates histogram of Fv/Fm, Fv'/Fm' or Fq'/Fm' data.
     - Generates an Fv/Fm, Fv'/Fm' or Fq'/Fm' image.
 - **Example use:**
     - [Use In PSII Tutorial](psII_tutorial.md)
-- **Output data stored:** Data ('fvfm_hist', 'fvfm_hist_peak', 'fvfm_median', fvpfmp_hist, fvpfmp_hist_peak,
-  fvpfmp_median, fqpfmp_hist, fqpfmp_hist_peak, fqpfmp_median) automatically gets stored to the
+- **Output data stored:** Data ('yii_hist_{measurement_label}', 'yii_hist_peak_{measurement_label}', 'yii_median_{measurement_label}' automatically gets stored to the
-  [`Outputs` class](outputs.md) when this function is ran.
+  [`Outputs` class](outputs.md) when this function is run.
 These data can always get accessed during a workflow (example below).
 [Summary of Output Observations](output_measurements.md#summary-of-output-observations)

 **Fluorescence images**